Lumbar puncture

 Possible risks

-A lumbar puncture is a very safe procedure but your nurse will tell you who to contact if you have any problems after your test.
+A lumbar puncture is a safe procedure but your nurse will tell you who to contact if you have any problems after your test.
 Your doctors will make sure the benefits of having a lumbar puncture outweigh these possible risks.

 Some of the risks include: